arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/datasheet/datasheet.md

 ### Application Examples
 The Arduino® Nicla Sense ME is your gateway to develop wireless networking solutions with rapid development and high robustness.
 Get real-time insight into the operational characteristics of your processes.
 Take advantage of the high-quality sensors and networking capabilities to evaluate novel WSN architectures.
 Ultra-low power consumption and integrated battery management allow for deployment in various capabilities.
 WebBLE allows for easy OTA updates of the firmware as well as remote monitoring.

 - **Warehouse & Inventory Management**:
 The environmental sensor of the Arduino® Nicla Sense ME can detect the ripening state of fruits, vegetables and meat allowing for intelligent management of perishable assets alongside the Arduino Cloud.

 - **Distributed Industrial Sensing**:
 Identify operating conditions within your machine, factory or greenhouse remotely and even in hard-to-access or hazardous areas.
 Detect natural gas, toxic gases or other hazardous fumes using the AI capabilities on the **Arduino® Nicla Sense ME**.
 Improve safety levels with remote analysis.
 Mesh capabilities allow for simple deployment of WSN with minimal infrastructure requirements.

 - **Wireless Sensor Network Reference Design**:
 The Nicla form factor has been specifically developed at Arduino® as a standard for wireless sensor networks which can be adapted by partners to develop custom-designed industrial solutions.
-Get a head start by developing custom end-user solutions including Cloud-connected smart wearables and autonomous robotics.
+Get a head start by developing custom end-user solutions including Cloud-connected battery-powered IoT devices and autonomous robotics.
 Researchers and educators can use this platform to work on an industrially-recognized standard for wireless sensor research and development that can shorten the time from concept to market.

 ### Accessories (Not Included)
 - Single-cell Li-ion/Li-Po battery